okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-auth-code-pkce/next-steps/index.md

 title: Next steps
 ---

-When your application passes a request with an `access_token`, the resource server will need to validate it.
-For more on this, see [Validate Access Tokens](/docs/guides/validate-access-tokens/).
+When your application passes a request with an access token, the resource server needs to validate it.
+See [Validate access tokens](/docs/guides/validate-access-tokens/).

 ### Examples

-The following native application examples show the authorization code flow, as it would be implemented by a native application that needs to authenticate a user.
+The following native application examples show the Authorization Code flow, as it would be implemented by a native application that needs to authenticate a user.
 These are complete example applications that show the entire experience.

 |                                        | Environment | Example Repository                                 |
 | :------------------------------------: | ----------- | -------------------------------------------------- |